2022 Civic Democratic Party leadership election

-The Civic Democratic Party (ODS) held a leadership election on 9 April 2022, following the 2021 Czech legislative election.
+The Civic Democratic Party (ODS) held a leadership election on 9 April 2022, following the 2021 Czech parliamentary election.

 Background

 Petr Fiala has been the leader of the party since 2014.
 Leadership elections are held every two years.
 Fiala was reelected for a fourth term in 2020, but his reelection was overshadowed by the defeat of his Deputy Leader Alexandra Udženija and the candidacy of controversial politician Pavel Novotný for Deputy leader.
-Support for ODS in opinion polls stagnated during 2020, and Fiala decided to form an electoral alliance with KDU-ČSL and TOP 09, under the name SPOLU.
+Support for ODS in opinion polls stagnated during 2020, and Fiala decided to form an electoral alliance with KDU-ČSL and TOP 09, under the name Spolu.
 It was reported that some members of ODS did not agree with the alliance.
 Martin Kuba, the Governor of the South Bohemian Region, expressed his opposition to the alliance in January and February 2021.
 Kuba received widespread media attention during the COVID-19 pandemic, triggering tabloid speculation that he would eventually replace Fiala.

-SPOLU received 27.8% of votes in the 2021 Czech legislative election and finished first.
+SPOLU received 27.8% of votes in the 2021 Czech parliamentary election and finished first.
 As a result Fiala became Prime Minister of the Czech Republic, and subsequently confirmed his candidacy.
 The election was scheduled for 15 January 2022, but was postponed till Spring 2022 due to the COVID-19 pandemic.